ClearcodeHQ/pytest-dbfixtures/docs/howtouse.rst

 Random process port
 -------------------

-Instead of specifing precice port that process will be bound to you can pass '?' in port argument or specify port range e.g. '2000-3000' or comma-separated list or ranges e.g. '2000-3000,4000-4500,5000'.
+Instead of specifing precise port that process will be bound to you can pass '?' in port argument or specify port range e.g. '2000-3000' or comma-separated list or ranges e.g. '2000-3000,4000-4500,5000'.
 Library will randomly choose a port that is not used by any other application.

 .. sourcecode:: python